Working with Hatch Patterns in PS file | Java

 81 document.save();See working with a hatch pattern in PS document in .NET.

-The result of running this code is appeared as
+The result of running this code appears as follows:

 You can download examples and data files from GitHub.